valkey-io/valkey-doc/docs/reference/modules/_index.md

 In recent versions of `redismodule.h`, a convenience macro `RMAPI_FUNC_SUPPORTED(funcname)` is defined.
 Using the macro or just comparing with NULL is a matter of personal preference.

-# Passing configuration parameters to Redis modules
+# Passing configuration parameters to Valkey modules

 When the module is loaded with the `MODULE LOAD` command, or using the `loadmodule` directive in the `redis.conf` file, the user is able to pass